zibdie/OpenWeatherPanel/README.md

 docker container run open_weather_panel
 ```

-## To Heroku

-If you wish to deploy it to Heroku, here is how the steps how.

 ## To-do:
 - ~~Allow the user to search zip by any country (currently only works for the United States)~~
 - ~~Move JS and CSS files locally~~